 It’s no “secret” as to what classic game Secret Maryo Chronicles gets its inspiration from.
 Rest assured, this isn’t simply a half-baked rip-off.
 Secret Maryo Chronicles has been championed by many as a solid platform loaded with challenging puzzles.
 If you’ve been dying to take a trip down memory lane via a big green pipe, look no further.

-It’s a plot that we’ve all heard before, aliens are invading, and it’s up to you to annihilate them all.
-With impressive visuals, AstroMenace is an arcade style shooter that really tests a player’s hand-eye coordination.
-In the game players will have to navigate the frontier of space while repelling hordes of enemy spaceships.
+It’s a plot that we’ve all heard before: Aliens are invading, and it’s up to you to annihilate them all.
+With impressive visuals, AstroMenace is an arcade-style shooter that really tests a player’s hand-eye coordination.
+Players will have to navigate the frontier of space while repelling hordes of enemy spaceships.
 Enemy units boast unique attacks and serious firepower, requiring players to be on their toes at all times.
 Weapon and ship upgrades become available throughout the game, and trust us when we say that you’ll need them to succeed in your mission.

-What are your favorite open-source games to play on Linux?
+What are your favorite free games to play on Linux?
 Let us know in the comments!

 This article was first published in March 2017 and was updated in May 2019.